-Kraftringen is an energy company that supplies southern Sweden with a range of different services like energy, fiber networks, district heating, cooling, and more.
-Through various municipal and EU projects, Kraftringen has started to work with sensor communication and has deployed sensors in several different pilot projects.
-They have also launched their own LoRaWAN network for internal use as well as developing an IoT business unit for commercial IoT operator services.
+Kraftringen is an energy company supplying southern Sweden with a range of different services like energy, fiber networks, district heating, cooling, and more.
+Through various municipal and EU projects, Kraftringen has started to employ sensor communication and has trialed sensors in several different pilot projects.
+They have also established their own LoRaWAN network for internal use, and developed an IoT business unit for commercial IoT operator services.

 Below you find a summary of the customer use case, click here to skip it and go directly to the video.

 What Sensative supplies

 By working with Sensative’s open horizontal IoT DiMS platform Yggio for data collecting in their IoT projects, they also become free to use the devices and systems that they require.
 Another highlighted perk of using the Yggio platform is that they can share and reuse the collected data in different applications.

 To be able to collect and send data over large areas and long distances

 Using long-range narrow-band communication like LoRaWAN makes it possible to send data from sensor to gateway over vast distances.
 A Sensative Strip sensor for LoRaWAN can send data to a gateway up to 10 kilometers away.
 With LoRaWAN becoming increasingly popular and more companies setting up gateways, the network and its coverage are rapidly growing.

 To be able to choose devices and systems freely

 Using the Yggio platform, users can choose freely from a wide range of IoT devices and related systems to implement and combine.
 In contrast to the standard siloed solutions where data and devices cannot be shared between different supplier solutions, Yggio lets customers freely choose devices and systems that best suit their specific use cases and needs.